Migdalo/writeups/2016-3ds-ctf/what_the_hex/README.md

     except IOError:
         return
 ```
-The script found the file from 2365th file.
+The script found the flag from 2365th file.

 ![The correct flag file](./flag2365.jpg)